MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/ssl-pe-no-cipher-error-endpoint-5022.md

 # The SSL_PE_NO_CIPHER error occurs on endpoint 5022

-This article helps you resolve the error related to the `SSL_PE_NO_CIPHER`.
+This article helps you resolve the error related to the `SSL_PE_NO_CIPHER` that occurs on endpoint 5022.
 It also provides scripts for enforcing Transport Layer Security (TLS) on different versions of .NET Framework.

 ## Symptoms